drewlesh/Stack-Overflow-Developer-Survey-Dashboard/scripts/2 Data Wrangling/README.md

 # Data Wrangling – README
 Drew Lesh
 10/27/25 - 10/28/25

 This folder contains all Jupyter notebooks for **Section 2: Data Wrangling** of the IBM Data Analyst Capstone Project.
 These notebooks cover the essential techniques for identifying issues in raw data, correcting them, and preparing datasets for deeper analysis.

 ---

 ## 📁 Contents

-Below are the six notebooks included in this section:
+Six notebooks are included in this section:

 ### **1. `FindingDups.ipynb`**